Aminkhan-mid/Complex-Humans/README.md

 # Complex-Humans
-learning through building a knowledge flashKard.
+I was learning how to make a button and make it pop when hover, and show contents when clicked.